aarontran/g309.2-0.6/Notes.md

 Our fit value is 2-3x larger than expected!
 This is a game changer.

-## Fit with XRB normalization fixed causes some residual in soft X-ray emission
+## Refit using Hickox/Markevitch XRB normalization

 Initial attempt.
 First run "usual" fit (in `xspec_fit_g309.py`), then try stepping over nH (0.1 to 2.5, 25 steps).
 Only marginally better,